The best customer feedback tools allow you to collect useful data from customers to enable you to add value to their experience.

-Additionally, a nifty form analysis feature identifies fields that people are taking too long to fill, alongside feedback polls that illuminate the thinking behind users’ decisions.
+Additionally, a cool form analysis feature identifies fields that people are taking too long to fill, alongside feedback polls that illuminate the thinking behind users’ decisions.

 Used by companies including Spotify, Virgin, and Red Bull Mobile, Userbrain records visitors’ behavior to help identify and fix any problems they are having while browsing your website.
 Somebody could be having difficulty purchasing an item, for example, while another may be struggling trying to navigate forms on different pages.